McGill-NLP/retriever-lm-reasoning/README.md

 This repository contains the source code for the evaluations in [Can Retriever-Augmented Language Models Reason?
 The Blame Game Between the Retriever and the Language Model](https://arxiv.org/abs/2212.09146).

+The code will be updated with the latest experiments soon...
 ---

 ### Preparing Datasets